UladzislauBaranau/time-tracker/README.md

 If you don't need flask on your system use a virtual environment, [more information](https://flask.palletsprojects.com/en/1.1.x/installation/).

 ### Google Chrome Extension
-The description and detailed setup information [here](https://github.com/weastur/chrome_extension).
+Description and detailed setup information are [here](https://github.com/weastur/chrome_extension).

 ## How to use it
 To start tracking the time just launch the app:
 ```
 $ python3 main.py
 ```

-Сurrent information about your actions is available both in the console and in the file `activities_info.json` created in directory with the application.
-After stopping the application (press `ctrl+c`), information about your activities will be updated in the same file.
-You will get a information like this:
+Current information about your actions is available both in the console and in the file `activities_info.json` created in the directory with the app.
+After stopping the app (press `ctrl+c`), information about your activities will be updated in the same file.
+You will get information like this:
 ```
 {
     "START_ACTIVITIES": "2021.04.13 15:00",